swedenconnect/technical-framework/OpenID Connect Claims and Scopes Specification.md

 This section defines how identity attributes received from, or in conjunction with, an eIDAS authentication is represented as OpenID claims within the Sweden Connect federation.

 [Appendix A: Conversion of eIDAS Attributes](#conversion-of-eidas-attributes) presents a full listing of all eIDAS attributes and how they map to OpenID Connect claims.
-The sub-sections below define additional claims that may be added by the Swedish eIDAS-node.
+The subsections below define additional claims that may be added by the Swedish eIDAS-node.

 <a name="provisional-identifier"></a>
 #### 2.1.1.
 Provisional Identifier